 - Hymenoplasty is not allowed for women with immunodeficiency.
-In addition, Hymenoplasty is not a suitable option for women who have vaginally birthed a child.
+In addition, Hymenoplasty is not a suitable option for women, who have vaginally birthed a child.
 Preferably, women should also never have been pregnant.

 - The Hymenoplasty surgery may result to incomplete restoration of the hymenal ring depending on the woman’s former hymen structure.
 Since the hymen tissues are very thin, sometimes it is not possible to completely fix the hymenal ring, which the surgery requires perineoplasty to obtain a more satisfactory hymenoplasty result by decreasing the wound tension to the thin hymen.
 Together, these surgeries can rejuvenate and re-tighten the relaxed perineum at the same time, thus providing a more youthful and cosmetically pleasing vulva as it was prior to breakage.
 This will be complete with a reconstructed hymen, for a maximum confidence of virgin youthfulness.

-- Like any other surgeries, the Hymenoplasty has limitations and cannot absolutely ensure results and satisfaction as there are many other factors affecting the surgery’s success.
+- Like any other surgeries, the Hymenoplasty has limitations and cannot absolutely ensure results and satisfaction, as there are many other factors affecting the surgery’s success.
 In case of unsatisfactory results or complications, correction surgery may be performed as appropriate and possible.
 In this respect, you and the physician should come to discuss for the solution together.

 - If correction surgery is needed due to the complication of the surgery, all expenses for services and treatment will no longer be charged to you.
 However, if the unsatisfactory results occur due to the complication from your non-compliance with the doctor’s orders, you will be charged accordingly.

 - The important preparations you should know before the Hymenoplasty are that within 2-3 days after the surgery, you should take a rest (refrain from work) and be still to enable the wound to heal faster, and have little movement as possible to avoid wound disruption for 1 week after the surgery.
-You should refrain from some types of exercise affecting pelvic muscle movement and sexual intercourse for 8-12 weeks after the surgery.
+You should refrain from some types of exercise affecting pelvic muscle movement and sexual intercourse for at least 8-12 weeks after the surgery.

 A, B, and C show a normal hymen, a membrane that partially covers the opening.